-If a student becomes ill in school:

-- The nurse will determine if the student should remain in the health office or return to class. - The nurse will call the parent, guardian or substitute parent if he or she feels the student should go home.
-In general, a parent or guardian will pick up the student from school.

-3. If no parent, guardian or substitute parent picks up the student at school, or if no parent/guardian or substitute parent will be home, the student will remain in the nurse's office until such time as a parent, guardian or substitute parent becomes available to assume responsibility for the child.
+- If a student becomes ill in school: - 1.
+The nurse will determine if the student should remain in the health office or return to class. - The nurse will call the parent, guardian or substitute parent if he or she feels the student should go home.
+In general, a parent or guardian will pick up the student from school. - 3.
+The nurse will contact a parent or guardian to pick up a student if they have a temperature of 100 degrees Fahrenheit or higher. - 4.
+If no parent, guardian or substitute parent picks up the student at school, or if no parent/guardian or substitute parent will be home, the student will remain in the nurse's office until such time as a parent, guardian or substitute parent becomes available to assume responsibility for the child.